sardapv/angular-material-starter-template/README.md

   - Material theme starter pack included, just change colors,font inside`_mat_*.scss` files

 - Superpowerd with `Jest` for unit testing and `Cypress` for e2e testing (instead of karma and protractor).
 Special Thanks to contribution by [@sjetha](https://github.com/sjetha) for this and eslint integration.

+- ESLint integrated as recommended by Angular

 - Global route-loader progressbar on top like github, thanks to [ngx-loading-bar](https://github.com/aitboudad/ngx-loading-bar)

-- ESLint integrated as recommended by Angular
+- Self-XSS warning for use of console on prod build.
+Inspect & Check console [here](https://sardapv.github.io/angular-material-starter-template/)

 - Icons and Typography (CDN links - index.html) 🤓

   - Angular Material Icons added